siserin/blind9/doc/arm/reference.rst

    Synthesize answers from cached NSEC, NSEC3 and other RRsets that have been proved to be correct using DNSSEC.
 The default is ``yes``.

-   Note:
+.. note:

-   -  DNSSEC validation must be enabled for this option to be effective.
+   DNSSEC validation must be enabled for this option to be effective.
    This initial implementation only covers synthesis of answers from NSEC records.
 Synthesis from NSEC3 is planned for the future.
 This will also be controlled by ``synth-from-dnssec``.

 Forwarding
 ^^^^^^^^^^